-We are pleased by your interest in the breed Appenzeller Mountain Dog (Appenzeller Sennenhund), which is in our breeding station represented by two females: CARAMEL BONBON Tail Twisted (Kapka) and ANEMONE Lucky Droplet (Mína).
+We are pleased by your interest in the breed Appenzeller Mountain Dog (Appenzeller Sennenhund), which is in our breeding station represented by three females: CARAMEL BONBON Tail Twisted (Kapka), ANEMONE Lucky Droplet (Mína) and DINA Lucky Droplet (Didi).
 Although our first dog female has a beautiful pedigree name Caramel Bonbon, we spontaneously started to call her Kapka ("Droplet" in English) due to the unique marking on her chest in the shape of a water drop.
 Henceforth the name of our kennel - Lucky Droplet

-Both our females successfully participate at many dog shows (both of them are the Winners of the Czech Club shows and Caramel became multi Champion), we train Obedience and Nosework detection where both passed many exams and both our bitches passed Natural Herding Aptitude test (FCI NHAT).
-We expect similar predispositions for work with our future litters.
+Our females successfully participate at many dog shows (all of them are the Winners of the Czech Club shows (best female of the Show), they are Beuty multi Champions.
+We train Obedience and Nosework detection where they passed many exams.
+Caramel and Anemone passed Natural Herding Aptitude test (FCI NHAT).
+We expect similar predispositions for work and typical character with our future litters.

 The founding female of our breeding station is a show successful and working dog CARAMEL BONBON Tail Twisted (Kapka).
-The next representative is a daughter of Caramel, a female from our own litter, ANEMONE Lucky Droplet (Mína).
-Both our females have above norm health examinations with excellent results.
+The next representative is a daughter of Caramel, a female from our own first litter - ANEMONE Lucky Droplet (Mína, born 2018) and from Kapka´´ s last litter - DINA Lucky Droplet (born 2022).
+Our females have nadstandard health examinations with excellent results.
 Our dogs live with us an active and happy life as family members.

 Main goal and wish of our Kennel is to bring fully socialized puppies, bred with love and the best care possible in the family circle to our interested takers.
 The breeding couple for every litter is carefully chosen, with the priority of being the carriers of great health, typical appearance, and balanced temperament.
 We wish to stay in touch with the owners of the puppies from our litters and we are ready to answer all questions concerning to taking care of the puppies, its training, dog shows or breeding.